 The decisions of the court can affect you for the rest of your life.

-Your 401k, your assets, where you can live.
+- Your 401k, your assets, and where you can live

-There are many possible judgments that can come out of your divorce proceedings.
+Many ruinous judgments can come out of your divorce proceedings.

 Yes, your spouse or friends of your spouse will do everything possible to guilt you into not following your lawyer’s advice.

 That is a big mistake.